Tiny Thief

-Tiny Thief was a point and click adventure video game which was developed by 5Ants and published by Rovio Entertainment.
-The game was part of Rovio Entertainment's Rovio Stars program.
-The story of Tiny Thief follows a childlike thief whose goal is to steal items from enemies.
+Tiny Thief was a 2013 point-and-click adventure video game developed by 5Ants and published by Rovio Entertainment through its Rovio Stars program.
+The player controls a thief who goes on a quest to steal items from enemies.
+Players can interact with objects to progress through each level and achieve the targeted item.
+Enemies are present throughout, and players must avoid getting caught by utilizing the game's stealth mechanics.
+The game implements a three-star performance system, with each of the star corresponding to goals completed.

+Tiny Thief was developed by a team of two under the name 5Ants.
+The game went through several setbacks, mainly regarding its animation.
+Rovio further supported its development and released the game under their third-party publishing program Rovio Stars.
+The game was released for iOS and Android on 11 July 2013 and for Windows and OS X on 16 December 2013.
+The game was later ported to the Wii U in November 2015.
+Following an announcement made by Rovio, the game was discontinued and removed from app stores in February 2016.

+The game received generally favorable reviews, with critics praising its animation and level design but noted its short length.
+It won the People's Choice Award at the 10th International Mobile Gaming Awards and received a nomination for Best Animated Video Game at the 41st Annie Awards.

 Gameplay

-In Tiny Thief, players control a child-looking thief who is attempting to steal items placed in an area of the level from multiple enemies.
-Players control the thief by tapping or clicking on an accessible area, such as a ladder, a door or other paths where the thief can navigate to.
-The thief can also pick up certain objects which helps completing each level.
+In Tiny Thief, players control a thief who attempts to steal items from enemies.
+Players progress by moving the thief to accessible areas and interacting with objects, while evading enemies that he encounters.
+Players may avoid enemies by distracting, defeating, or hiding from them.

-The game consists of six quests, each with a different plot, set in a vague medieval period.
+The game consists of seven chapters each containing six quests, each with a different plot, set in a vague medieval period.
 Along the way, players will encounter enemies such as pirates, bakers, sheriffs, as well as the dark knight.
 On each quest, there are five levels.

 The game uses a three-star rating system; therefore, players can receive one, two or three stars depending on goal completions.
 The central star is given when the thief successfully steals the main object, which is required to complete the level.
 The left star is given when the thief steals multiple hidden objects in a level.
 The right star is given when the player taps (or clicks) the thief's hidden pet ferret.
 The game also include achievements that can be obtained by completing certain tasks.